jspieler/IntroductionToPython/exercises/exercise_1/exercise_1.md

-"""First Python exercise on data types, variables and operations.
+# First Python exercise on data types, variables and operations.

 The first task is to calculate the power consumption of a vehicle driving at a constant speed of 80 kilometers per hour.